FredHutch-CGT/FredHutch_CGT_Gene_Edit_1/README.md

 needle from EMBOSS is run to compare reads to a given reference sequence

-some command line editing is run aon the needle output(SAM)
+some command line editing is run on the needle output(SAM)

 picard-tools SamFormatConverter is used to convert SAM to BAM